 When it comes to accommodation options in the Grand Canyon, it doesn’t get much better than Bright Angel Lodge.
 Located near the South Rim of the park, this historic hotel offers everything you need for a comfortable stay during your visit to the Grand Canyon.

 As soon as you step inside this lodge, you’ll be greeted by its rustic charm and welcoming atmosphere.
 From the cozy fireplaces and wooden beams to the comfortable rooms and beautiful views, you’re sure to feel at home in this historic lodge.
-This historic hotel has over 90 lodging units, ranging from classic lodge rooms and historic cabins to unique renovated tents and modern suites.
+This historic hotel has over 90 lodging units, ranging from classic lodge rooms and historic cabins to uniquely renovated tents and modern suites.

 Some things to do during your stay here include enjoying a delicious meal at one of the on-site restaurants, relaxing with a cup of coffee in front of the grand fireplace, exploring all that Grand Canyon Village has to offer, or simply enjoying some peace and quiet as you admire the views from your balcony.